-Installation of many remote access software may also include persistence (e.g., the software's installation routine creates a Windows Service).
+Installation of many remote access tools may also include persistence (e.g., the software's installation routine creates a Windows Service).
 Remote access modules/features may also exist as part of otherwise existing software (e.g., Google Chrome’s Remote Desktop).[4][5]

 ID | Name | Description |